idealjs/ponder/README.md

 # 🤔 What is Ponder?

-Ponder aim to Be A Function Execution Framework
+Ponder aim to Be A FSM-based programming Framework

 ## 🚀 Quick Start